-This way, LEAPWORK serves as the quality assurance gate for software to pass through before making it to production.
+This way, Leapwork serves as the quality assurance gate for software to pass through before making it to production.

 Execution time per test case has been reduced to a few minutes even when testing in several environments simultaneously, down from several minutes of testing in just one environment when done manually.

-Not only has the automated regression testing freed up time for more exploratory testing, and thus product improvement, it also lets Johan spend more of his time coaching and training his colleagues to do even better testing.
+Not only has the automated regression testing freed up time for more exploratory testing, and thus product improvement, it also lets Stolk spend more of his time coaching and training his colleagues to do even better testing.

-The IT branch of BNP Paribas Cardif in the Netherlands solved the issue of mounting regression testing through automation with LEAPWORK.
+The IT branch of BNP Paribas Cardif in the Netherlands solved the issue of mounting regression testing through automation with Leapwork.